 - We are looking for grab-and-go meals and snacks, not packaged food accessories (i.e. jars of honey/ jam, hot sauce, dog treats, etc.)

 - Chain of Parks Art Festival is now in its 8th year Greening the Festival.
 As a food vendor, you are an important part of this initiative.

 - Feedback from our attendees is that they are not only looking for sweets but healthy options as well!

 - Smaller snack vendors will typically be spread throughout the festival footprint vs. in the main food court.

 The festival has partnered with Sustainable Tallahassee to continue Greening the Festival which will require your help as a food vendor to reduce food waste and waste generated from food and beverage containers.
 All food vendors are required to comply with the “Food Vendor Green Initiative Agreement” in this application.

 1.)
 You cannot use any Styrofoam containers.
 If we see Styrofoam coming from your booth/ truck, you may be subject to a $25 fee.

 2.)
 Do not use plastic bags when serving food.

 4.)
 Use the recycling bins and oil barrels located in the food vendor court for your use and convenience.
-There will also be composting options in the Behind The Scenes area.
+There will also be some composting options in the Behind The Scenes area.